NexaAI

 Stakeholders evaluation

-We carried out stakeholders discussions for the three plans.
+We carried out stakeholders discussions for the two plans.

 Pros and cons of the 3 approaches

-Text hints provide the best tradeoff by offering constant guidance without requiring extra interaction.
+Text specifications provide the best tradeoff by offering constant guidance without requiring extra interaction.
 They remain visible, ensuring clarity while maintaining usability across devices.
-But some also favored tooltips because they provide clear, detailed explanations, often paired with images to make complex fields easier to understand.
+But some also favored image preview because they provide clear, detailed explanations, often paired with images to make complex fields easier to understand.

 In that case, we decided to combine both approaches.
-For simpler fields, we’ll use text hints for quick and easy guidance.
-For more complex fields, like “gallery,” we’ll use tooltips.
+For simpler fields, we’ll use text specifications for quick and easy guidance.
+For more complex fields, like “gallery,” we’ll use image preview.
 Instead of an icon for tooltips, we’ll use a text link such as “What is this?” that shows a rich media hint when hovered or tapped.
 This approach makes it easier to tap on mobile and more accessible for screen readers.

 UI design: Initial iteration